 For training providers – Smart and Skilled

-Introduction for training providers on the NSW Smart and Skilled program.
-This provides NSW Government subsidised training.
-Access guidelines, policies, fee arrangements and support.
+This webpage is an introduction for training providers to the NSW Smart and Skilled program, which provides NSW Government subsidised training.
+Here you can access guidelines, policies, fee arrangements and support.

 What is Smart and Skilled?